ActivitySim/activitysim/docs/examples.rst

 The multiprocessing example also writes outputs to the output folder.

-The default multiprocessed example is configured to run with two processors and no chunking: ``num_processes: 2`` and ``chunk_size: 0``.
+The default multiprocessed example is configured to run with two processors and chunking training: ``num_processes: 2``, ``chunk_size: 0``, and ``chunk_training_mode: training``.
 Additional more performant configurations are included and commented out in the example settings file.
-For example, the 100 percent sample full scale multiprocessing example - ``example_mtc_full`` - was run on a Windows Server machine with 28 cores and 256GB RAM with the configuration below.
+For example, the 100 percent sample full scale multiprocessing example
+- ``example_mtc_full`` - was run on a Windows Server machine with 28 cores and 256GB RAM with the configuration below.
 The default setup runs with ``chunk_training_mode: training`` since no chunk cache file is present.
-To run in the much faster ``chunk_training_mode: production``, and if the machine does not have enough RAM to solve all the choosers at once, then chunking needs to be configured, as discussed below.
+To run the example significantly faster, try ``chunk_training_mode: disabled`` if the machine has sufficient RAM, or try ``chunk_training_mode: production``.
+To configure ``chunk_training_mode: production``, first configure chunking as discussed below.
 See :ref:`multiprocessing` and :ref:`chunk_size` for more information.

 ::